VOLUNTEER AT A BAVA MEMBER AGENCY

 Services provided for: Barrie and Oro-Medonte

-Requirements: Must be 14 years or older for most positions (see position descriptions on the Barrie Public Library website for additional age requirements); application form with two references, interview, waiver, training, police check may be required for those 18 and older (depending on the position)
+Requirements: Must be 14 years or older for most positions (see position descriptions on the Barrie Public Library website for additional age requirements); application form with two references, interview, waiver, training, police check may be required for those 18 and older (depending on the position) 2 dose COVID-19 vaccination

 Big Brothers Big Sisters of